 The Office of the Dean of Students is open and ready to serve you.
-The best way to connect with us is by email at [email protected] or phone at 404-413-1515 during business hours.
+The best way to connect with us is by email at [email protected] or phone at 404-413-1515 during business hours (Monday - Friday, 8:30 a.m. - 5:15 p.m.).
 When an in-person meeting is necessary, it is best to schedule in advance.
-Virtual meeting are also available.
-You can complete many functions right here through our website, including reporting incidents or concerns, emergency assistance, and emergency withdrawal requests.
-Click here for Financial Hardship & Emergency Assistance
+Virtual meetings are also available.
+You can complete many functions right here through our website, including reporting incidents or concerns, emergency assistance and emergency withdrawal requests.

-The Dean of Students office provides members of Georgia State University with training and workshops that revolve around sexual misconduct (sexual exploitation, sexual harassment, non-consensual sexual contact, dating violence, domestic violence and stalking), general conduct, FERPA, academic honesty, conflict resolution, decision making and career-readiness.
+The Office of the Dean of Students provides members of Georgia State with training and workshops that revolve around sexual misconduct (sexual exploitation, sexual harassment, non-consensual sexual contact, dating violence, domestic violence and stalking), general conduct, FERPA, academic honesty, conflict resolution, decision making and career-readiness.

 A Dean’s Certification is a letter of clearance verifying your prior (if applicable) disciplinary conduct.
 These letters are usually required by graduate/professional schools, state bar associations, government agencies, etc. when applying for admission or employment.
-These institutions will provide you with a release form to sign and have the Dean of Students office to complete.
+These institutions will provide you with a release form to sign and have the Office of the Dean of Students to complete.